VR-Robotica/AvatarComponents/README.md

 # AvatarComponents
 A continued "Work In Progress" of Avatar Components for Unity.
+It's not perfect, but it's getting there. :-D
 <br>
 <br>
 <h2>Manager_EyeGaze</h2> a "Simulated Eye Tracking" library built for Unity<br>